Kamal al-Haydari: Religious career

-Al-Haydari announced his marja'iyah in 2012.
+Al-Haydari began his marja'iyah in 2012.
 He has been known to be relatively controversial, including his critiques of the opinions of classical scholars such al-Saduq, al-Mufid and al-Hilli, as well as rejecting the idea of unanimity when it came to doctrinal matters.
-However, his critique that caused the most uproar in his sphere is his contention that the vast majority of surviving traditions in the four main books are a product of forgeries, known as Israʼiliyyat.
+However, his critique that caused the most uproar in his sphere is his contention that much of the surviving traditions in the four main books are a product of forgeries, known as Israʼiliyyat.

 He gained a lot of traction on al-Kawthar TV, where he hosted a show and discussed religious matters in the Quran and Hadith.
 However the show was cancelled in 2013 due to controversial remarks by al-Haydari.

 In 2019, al-Haydari supported the demonstrations during the October Revolution in Iraq stating:Corruption has become a phenomenon in the public life of the country facing no religious or legal deterrence.
 The demonstrations that erupted and that will break out are only a natural reaction to this corruption.